bevyengine/bevy/release-content/migration-guides/entities_apis.md

 pull_requests: [19350, 19433, 19451]
 ---

-In 0.16, entities could have zero or more components.
+In 0.17, entities could have zero or more components.
-In 0.17, a new state for an entity is introduced: null/not constructed.
+In 0.18, a new lifecycle state for an entity is introduced: null/not constructed.
 Entities can now be constructed and destructed within their spawned life cycle.
 For a full explanation of the new entity life cycle, see the new `entity` module docs.
 This opens up a lot of room for performance improvement but also caused a lot of breaking changes: